Humidity, Temperature & Static: How Environment Impacts ESD Risk and Cleanroom Performance

 In cleanrooms and electronics manufacturing, small environmental changes can make a big difference.
 Humidity and temperature directly influence electrostatic discharge (ESD) risk, contamination levels, and operator comfort.
 Keeping these in balance helps protect sensitive components, improve yields, and maintain compliance.

-Why Humidity & Temperature Matter
+Why Humidity & Temperature Matter for ESD and Cleanroom Performance

-• Target 45–55% RH and stable temperatures (about 68–75°F) for most ESD-sensitive processes.
+• Target range: 45–55% RH and stable temperatures of 68–75°F (20–24°C) for most ESD-sensitive processes.

 Monitor What Matters